Sterols: 1. Cholesterol and Cholesterol Esters

 Oxidized Cholesterol Esters: All lipid classes containing polyunsaturated fatty acids are susceptible to oxidation.
 Under normal circumstances, cholesterol esters are relatively inert, but when they contain oxidized polyunsaturated fatty acids, their properties change, and they acquire biological activity (this applies also when the cholesterol moiety is oxidized as discussed on a separate web page here..).
 Such oxidized cholesterol esters may be formed both by a reaction with 15‑lipoxygenase and by free radical-induced lipid peroxidation, and they have been detected in lipoproteins, LDL mainly, in human blood and atherosclerotic lesions.
 Those oxidized cholesterol esters in plasma are trafficked into cells and metabolized by the same mechanisms as the corresponding unoxidized lipids.

 Such "minimally oxidized LDL" do not bind to CD36 but rather to CD14, a receptor that recognizes bacterial lipopolysaccharides.
 The result is stimulation of toll-like receptor 4 (TLR4), although the response differs from that to lipopolysaccharides.
 In addition, oxidized metabolites of cholesteryl arachidonate of this kind stimulate macrophages to express inflammatory cytokines of relevance to atherosclerosis among other effects.
-Oxidized cholesterol esters can be hydrolysed to release their fatty acids, which can then be incorporated into phospholipids with a different repertoire of activities.
-Our web page on oxidized phospholipids affords further information on the biochemical processes involved.
+Oxidized cholesterol esters can be hydrolysed to release their fatty acids, which can then be incorporated into phospholipids with a different repertoire of actions.
+Our web page on oxidized phospholipids affords further information.

-Hydrolysis of cholesterol esters: Cholesterol ester hydrolases in animals liberate cholesterol and free fatty acids when required for membrane and lipoprotein formation, and they provide cholesterol for hormone synthesis in adrenal cells.
-Many cholesterol ester hydrolases have been identified, including a carboxyl ester hydrolase, a lysosomal acid cholesterol ester lipase, hormone-sensitive lipase and hepatic cytosolic cholesterol ester hydrolase, which are located in many different tissues and organelles and have multiple functions.
-A neutral cholesterol ester hydrolase has received most study, as it involved in the removal of cholesterol esters from macrophages, so reducing the formation of foam cells and thence the development of fatty streaks within the arterial wall, a significant step in the progression of atherosclerosis.
+Hydrolysis of cholesterol esters: Cholesterol ester hydrolases in animals liberate cholesterol and free fatty acids upon demand for membrane and lipoprotein formation, and they provide cholesterol for hormone synthesis in adrenal cells.
+Many such hydrolases have been identified and include a carboxyl ester hydrolase, a lysosomal acid cholesterol ester lipase, hormone-sensitive lipase and hepatic cytosolic cholesterol ester hydrolase, which are located in many different tissues and organelles.
+A neutral cholesterol ester hydrolase has received most study, as it removes cholesterol esters from macrophages, so reducing the formation of foam cells and thence the development of fatty streaks within the arterial wall, a significant step in the progression of atherosclerosis.

 6. Other Animal Sterols